Cultural and Creative Products

 From Academic Cover to National Gift

-Half a century later, in 2006, coinciding with Professor T.D.
-Lee's 80th birthday, a grand academic thought symposium was held in Beijing to commemorate his 60 years of devotion to physics research.
-During the preparation of the event, Professor Lee sent two framed manuscript copies to Comrade Wen Jiabao, then Premier of the State Council.
-One was the cover of the December 1957 issue of Physics Today, and the other was Professor Lee's manuscript on neutrino research dated March 25, 2006.
-Today, the two mounted manuscript replicas, Professor T.D.
-Lee's complete original Nobel Prize manuscripts, and his Nobel Prize medal are all treasured in the Tsung-Dao Lee Library at Shanghai Jiao Tong University.
+Half a century later, in 2006, a grand symposium was held in Beijing, to celebrate Professor Lee’s 80th birthday and honor his six decades of dedication to physics.
+During the preparations for the event, Professor Lee presented two framed manuscript copies to then Premier Wen Jiabao: one was the cover of the December 1957 Physics Today, and the other was a manuscript on neutrino research written by Professor Lee on March 25, 2006.
+Today, these framed manuscript replicas, the complete set of original Nobel Prize manuscripts, and Professor Lee’s Nobel medal are all preserved at the Tsung-Dao Lee Library at Shanghai Jiao Tong University.

 three